 The International Students and Scholars Office (ISSO) supports Brandeis international students and scholars from more than 116 countries around the globe.
 The ISSO is dedicated to supporting international students and scholars throughout their time spent in the Brandeis community.

 As of Monday, March 16 at 9 am, the Brandeis International Students and Scholars Office (ISSO) will be closed to walk-in visits.
 This will continue until further notice.

 We are pleased to provide our services from a distance.
 We can speak to you by phone, set up a Zoom meeting, or correspond by email.
 Just let us know how we can help!
-We will continue to address all needs for our scholars like DS 2019 signatures for travel, changes to your working locations, extension requests, changes of status, and more.
+We will continue to address all needs for our students and scholars, including providing signatures for travel, making changes to your working locations, processing extension requests, changes of status, and more.

 As we get accustomed to this new way of supporting our international students and scholars, please know that the ISSO team is going to miss you very much, and will thrive on your continued engagement with us.
 Please stay in touch.
 How?

 Phone: (781) 736-3480 - as we get used to the new system, please leave a voicemail if no one answers immediately.
 We will call you right back!

 Who is your advisor?
 Click here for that information.